Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: SBSE for FMs

-Recent studies have started exploring FMs, specifically LLMs, in identifying software configurations; however, there are several performance challenges~\cite{spieker2025prompting}.
+\paragraph{Search-based Optimization of Configurations Suggested by FM.} Recent studies have started exploring FMs, specifically LLMs, in identifying software configurations; however, there are several performance challenges~\cite{spieker2025prompting}.
 While search algorithms offer a promising approach to optimizing FM-generated software configurations (e.g., test, deployment, or software product line configurations), more work is needed to fully explore their potential in this context.
-Future research should investigate the effectiveness of different search techniques, the impact of various fitness functions on functional and non-functional characteristics of software, and the integration of FM-generated initial configurations as an initial population for search-based techniques.
+Future research should investigate the effectiveness of different search techniques (using \fullref{SB-S1} and \fullref{SB-S2}), the impact of various fitness functions on functional and non-functional characteristics of software, and the integration of FM-generated initial configurations as an initial population for search-based techniques.
 Such studies could provide deeper insights into how these combined approaches can systematically improve software quality and performance by optimizing software configurations.